Bridget Forrester: Casting

 Jones opted to be let out of her contract in December 2010 to focus on other projects.
 She returned in a non-contract capacity in October 2011.
 Having appeared last in early 2012, Jones returned to tape a four-episode appearance in May 2013.
 The actress noted that she "didn't want to go back for a wedding of funeral" because "this is too cool a character to come back and just sit in the background.
 That's not fun."
 Discussing a possible future return, she said: "This is a fun character the audience really responds to, so I'm open to whatever they might have in mind for her."
 In July 2015, it was confirmed that Jones would return to The Bold and the Beautiful for a short arc from August 7 to 12.
 In February 2016, it was announced that Jones who is also appearing on General Hospital would briefly return as Bridget from February 16 to 19.

 In August 2018, it was announced that Jones would reprise the role.
 The actress returned on August 20, 21, 22, September 25 and December 25, 2018.
 In March 2020, she reprised the role for a three-day guest stint from March 26 to 30 of the same year.
 She reprised the role later that year on November 2.

-Jones returned again on March 31, 2022.
+Jones returned again from March 31 to June 29, 2022.

+On November 3, 2023, it was announced Jones would reprise the role from December 6 to 22.
+She returned again on September 27 and December 24, 2024, and in 2025 she has appeared on numerous episodes with Bridget using her medical skills to save lives and solve mysteries.

+In 2024, she was nominated for a Daytime Emmy for her role as Bridget, which was her second nomination for the role, the fourth in her career.